DISPEL THE DARKNESS – Tom and Pat McGovern

 But that is not the end of the story.

 Christ does not forsake His children.
 I now serve Jesus by sharing what I learned with others.
 I would like to offer you the opportunity to hear more than a testimony.
-I would like to share with you the tools that can crack a cult’s armor.
-I want to show you how to plant seeds that may lead a cult member to salvation.
+I would like to share with you the tools that can crack a cult’s armor I show people how to plant seeds that may lead a cult member to salvation.